California Science Center: Fire! Science & Safety

 This exhibit inside an Casa Del Fuego apartment building showcase the importance of fire safety, and raise awareness on what to do if ever a fire did occurs.
 It was developed in partnership with the Children's Burn Foundation.

 Upcoming exhibits

 Samuel Oschin Air and Space Center

 The Samuel Oschin Air and Space Center is an upcoming expansion of the California Science Center.
 This building will include three multi-level galleries, spanning four floors and covering over 100,000 square feet of exhibit space.
 It will also house special exhibits and events, including the Space Shuttle Endeavour.
+Endeavour will be in vertical launching position, meaning a height of 20 stories, the tallest of such displays in the world.
+A Boeing 747 and about 20 other aircraft will be included in the exhibition as well.

 Former exhibits

 Creative World

 This exhibit examines the environment humans build to meet their needs for structures and transportation.
 It features an earthquake simulator shows the safety features used to construct the Science Center; and nearby hands-on exhibits demonstrate liquefaction and how reinforced vs. non-reinforced construction can determine the sturdiness of a structure.